Tigran Mkrtchyan

 Tigran Mkrtchyan (Armenian: Տիգրան Մկրտչյան; born 29 May 1978 in Yerevan, Armenian SSR) is an Armenian diplomat, historian and political scientist.
-As of April 2022, he serves as the Ambassador of the Republic of Armenia to the Hellenic Republic, to the Republic of Albania and to the Republic of Cyprus.
+As of April 2022, he serves as the Ambassador of Armenia to the Hellenic Republic, to the Republic of Albania and to the Republic of Cyprus.

 Biography

-Mkrtchyan received his bachelor's degree in History in 1999 and a master's degree in World History (Ancient Rome) in 2001 from the Yerevan State University.
-He is a recipient of the British Chevening Scholarship, completed an MPhil degree in International Relations (Department of Political Science and International Relations) from the University of Cambridge in 2004 (Darwin College).
-In September 2015, he earned the degree of PhD in Political Science at the Institute for National Strategic Studies of Armenia (of the Ministry of Defence of Armenia) for the dissertation entitled "Formation of Political Conservatism in England at the end of 18th and early 19th centuries.".
+Mkrtchyan received his bachelor's degree in history in 1999 and a master's degree in world history (ancient Rome) in 2001 from the Yerevan State University.
+He is a recipient of the British Chevening Scholarship, completed an MPhil degree in international relations (Department of Political Science and International Relations) from Darwin College Cambridge in 2004.
+In September 2015, he earned the degree of PhD in political science at the Institute for National Strategic Studies of Armenia (of the Ministry of Defence of Armenia) for the dissertation entitled "Formation of Political Conservatism in England at the end of 18th and early 19th centuries.".

-Before embarking on a diplomatic career at the Ministry of Foreign Affairs of Armenia, Tigran Mkrtchyan was the Executive Director of the Armenian International Policy Research Group (AIPRG), NGO (2006–2008), European Stability Initiative (ESI) Armenia Analyst (2007–2010), as well as Foreign Affairs Adviser to the Speaker of the National Assembly of Armenia (2005–2006).
-He was also a lecturer of the History of International Relations Theory in the European Regional Academy in Yerevan and the Political Science and International Relations Department in Yerevan State University, as well as invited lecturer of History and Theory of International Relations at the World History Department of Yerevan State University.
+Before embarking on a diplomatic career at the Ministry of Foreign Affairs of Armenia, Tigran Mkrtchyan was the executive director of the Armenian International Policy Research Group (AIPRG), NGO (2006–2008), European Stability Initiative (ESI) Armenia Analyst (2007–2010), as well as Foreign Affairs Adviser to the Speaker of the National Assembly of Armenia (2005–2006).
+He was also a lecturer of the history of international relations theory in the European Regional Academy in Yerevan and the political science and international relations department in Yerevan State University, as well as invited lecturer of history and theory of international relations at the world history department of Yerevan State University.
 In 2006 he was a John Smith Fellow.

-Tigran Mkrtchyan was the Advisor to the Minister of Foreign Affairs of Armenia (2010–2014) and the Head of the Department of Press, Information and Public Relations, Ministry of Foreign Affairs of Armenia (2010–2016).
-He served as the Ambassador of Armenia in Lituania, Latvia and Estonia from 2016 to 2021.
+Tigran Mkrtchyan was the advisor to the Minister of Foreign Affairs of Armenia (2010–2014) and the head of the department of press, information and public relations, Ministry of Foreign Affairs of Armenia (2010–2016).
+He served as the ambassador of Armenia in Lituania, Latvia and Estonia from 2016 to 2021.